Suisuroru/Suya_Downloader/multi-languages/en_us.md

 EPL branch --> branch for Easy Programming Language version maintenance

-Suya branch --> for the maintenance of the Suya downloader
+Suya branch --> branch for the maintenance of the Suya downloader

 ## Languages